How it Works

 Ventiva technology is based on principles of electrohydrodynamic (EHD) flow, a fascinating science that intersects physics, engineering and fluid dynamics, to move ionized air molecules within an electric field.

-Take Thermal Management to the Next Level
+Taking Thermal & System Design to the Next Level

 Frequently Asked Questions